Adolfo Zumelzú

-Adolfo Bernabé Zumelzú (5 January 1902 – 29 March 1973) was a football player from Argentina.
+Adolfo Bernabé Zumelzú (5 January 1902 – 29 March 1973) was an Argentina footballer who played as a half-back.

 Club career

-He played club football for Tigre and Sportivo Palermo.
+Zumelzú played club football for Tigre and Sportivo Palermo.
+He was a dominant right footed winger, but converted 13/17 penalties for Tigre with his left.

 International career

-South American Championship

-Zumelzú represented the Argentina at the South American Championship 1927 and the South American Championship 1929 both won by Argentina.
+He represented the Argentina at the South American Championship 1927 and the South American Championship 1929 both won by Argentina.

-1928 Amsterdam Olympic Games

 He was part of the team sent to the 1928 Amsterdam Summer Olympics, but he did not play in any matches.
 Argentina lost the final against Uruguay.

-1930 FIFA World Cup

 Zumelzú also participated in the 1930 FIFA World Cup, where Argentina finished second behind Uruguay.
 He scored two goals in the tournament.
+He was unable to play in the World Cup final due to injury, severely impacting their performance.